 - Sometimes in the case of a foreclosure, the bank (seller) will not pay all of the traditional closing costs paid by the seller, which in turn falls to the buyer to pay.

 - Banks are very unlikely to negotiate based on the findings of your inspection.
 And this can prove tricky when your lender requires something to be repaired as a condition of your loan but the seller won’t allow you to fix anything.

 It’s been my experience that the closing companies chosen by bank/sellers tend to charge higher fees to the buyer than would be charged by most local closing companies.
 Unfortunately, the buyer is stuck with these fees because the alternative of choosing their own closing company would mean that the seller would no longer pay for the Buyer’s title insurance policy which is over 0.5% of the purchase price.

 To summarize, in general this is not a good time to get a bargain in real estate.
 For my clients, I don’t generally recommend focusing on foreclosures in the MLS.
 It is my experience that they currently will not get you a good deal, they are a hassle and they will likely cost you more in closing costs.
 However, if my customer is willing to take on the risk, I would recommend considering auctioned properties.
 But whatever you decide to do, be sure to get the help of your REALTOR® to be sure that you understand the process and the risks.
-And if you don’t have a REALTOR®, we at Florida Coast Realty Partners would be happy to help!
+And if you don’t have a REALTOR®, we at Florida Coast Realty of Brevard would be happy to help!